BA, Swarthmore College

 MFA, Boston University

 Stephenson exhibited in the recent Contemporary Realism Biennial at the Fort Wayne Museum of Art.
 Her work is included in corporate and private collections throughout New England and the South, including the Masur Museum, Pfizer Corporation, and The Griffis Art Center.
 A recipient of the Painting Fellowship from the Rhode Island State Council on the Arts, Stephenson has been a member of the faculty since 1995.
-She serves as the current Chair of the Painting Department.
+She currently serves as the Chair of the Painting Department.

 BA Corpus Christi College, Oxford